Thank you for your interest in the Shandaken: Storm King residency program. Please review the following carefully before you apply.

-Shandaken: Storm King is a free, process-focused residency that takes place at Storm King Art Center, and is administrated by Shandaken Projects.
+Shandaken: Storm King is a free, process-focused residency that is collaboratively produced by Shandaken Projects and Storm King Art Center, and that takes place at Storm King.
 Each resident is given a private bedroom and a private, 9-by-14-foot studio for 2, 4, or 6 weeks each.
 The studios do not have electricity: all corded tools must be used in a group work space attached to the house.

-The 2019 residency season will take place June 3 to September 22.
-It is open to cultural producers internationally (however please note that travel costs are not provided for).
+The 2024 residency season will take place June 17 through Oct 6.
+It is open to cultural practitioners internationally (however please note that travel costs are not provided for).

-We maintain a four-bedroom house where residents and a facilities manager are housed together; as well as three private studios, one for each resident.
+Residents of this program stay in a four-bedroom house.
+Private studios, each a discrete building, are nestled into the surrounding landscape within walking distance from the house.
 Although the house and studios are technically located on the grounds of Storm King Art Center, visitors to Storm King are permitted to access the residency only by special invitation of residents themselves.